SESYNC-ci/advanced-git-lesson/docs/_slides/issue.md

 - Pointing out a bug or feature request in someone else's repository
 - Making a to-do list for yourself
+- Managing projects by assigning tasks to collaborators
 - Maintaining a record of rich information about your work
 - Troubleshooting problems with code by searching existing issues